Landmark Weed Management Trial

 - Three indicator species show statistically significant stage concentration at p < 0.05

-- The framework has been peer reviewed and the full methodology, data, and analysis are published in the scientific paper available for download below
+- The full methodology, data, and analysis are published in the scientific paper available for download below

 📄 Download the Full Scientific Paper (PDF) — March 2026